We want to help make a college degree from Ancilla a reality for you.

 The preceding items illustrate the major financial programs offered at Ancilla College.
 Students can inquire about additional information by contacting the Office of Financial Aid at Ancilla College in person, or by phone (574-936-8898).

-Ancilla College was named as one of the country’s “Military Friendly Schools” by GI Jobs Magazine three year is a row.
+Ancilla College was named as one of the country’s “Military Friendly Schools” by GI Jobs Magazine five years is a row.

 You’ve served your country and we believe in you.
 Ancilla College is open to veterans and the families and we will work hard to reduce the time and hassle you may face at other institutions.